TenebrisNoctua/ClassPP/docs/tutorials/advanced/inheritance.md

 Let's say that you want to access a method in a base class from a derived class, how would you do it?
 Creating a new object from the base class and calling the method would be tedious, as it would take longer to write and would reduce performance and increase memory usage.

-Fortunately, for this, you can just call the default `super` method of an object, which allows you to call the method in a base class that has the same name of the method it's been called from.
+Fortunately, for this, you can just call the default `super` method of an object, which allows you to call the method in a base class that has the same name of the method that `super` has been called from.

 ```luau
 local class = ClassPP.class